 After years of controversy, the Texas State Board of Education unanimously agreed to adopt a high school Mexican-American studies course, but then nine members voted to change its name from “Mexican-American Studies” to “Ethnic Studies: An Overview of Americans of Mexican Descent.”
 While this might appear rather innocuous, the decision speaks to a much deeper issue that has some upset.
-For example, board member Marisa Perez-Diaz from Converse, Texas called it “discrimination” in an online statement according to the Houston Chronicle.
+For example, board member Marisa Perez-Diaz from Converse, Texas called it “discrimination” in an online statement according to an article in the Houston Chronicle.

 The debate leading up to these decisions and the second vote taken are vestiges of an ugly history that we have yet to fully reconcile – both here in Texas and across the nation.
 As much as people would like to forget the unpleasant segments of our past, they will always exist and should never be overlooked.
 What underlying attitudes and assumptions propelled Manifest Destiny?
 Why did President Polk urge Congress to declare war on Mexico in 1846?
 How were the Mexicans in Texas treated in the decades that followed?
 If you have a conscience, then you will find the answers to these questions unsettling, in part, because they aren’t congruent with our country’s democratic principles.
 Now, even the most iniquitous parts of U.S. history deserve to be examined out of respect for those who experienced them.
 After all, racism and ethnocentrism permeated our society and transcend time only to (re-)surface in different forms.